dddrrreee/cs140e-25win/labs/11-ss-equiv/README.md

-Thus, you'll have to write code to read and write the registers at one level from another --- for the most part, the unprivileged user stack pointer (sp) and return register (lr) from a privileed interrupt context.
+Thus, you'll have to write code to read and write the registers at one level from another --- for the most part, the unprivileged user stack pointer (sp) and return register (lr) from a privileged interrupt context.

 #### Banked registers